oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Anti-phishing uses mailbox intelligence to build a profile of communication habits between each user and maps out these relationship patterns.
 In an event of a phishing campaign it will analyse the message behaviour against the user profiles to determine if the sender is legitimate or an impersonator.

 Anti-spoof specifically analyses the senders address to determine if it is legitimate or forged.
-Administrators can allow our block specific users from spoofing an internal domain. i.e. An external organisation to send out advertising or products on behalf of the agency.
+Administrators can allow our block specific users from spoofing an internal domain. i.e. An external organisation to send out advertising or products on behalf of the organisation.

 Anti-phishing Design Decisions for all agencies and implementation types.